tm-a-t/telegram-bot-handbook/en/interaction/inline.md

 A developer can enable inline mode in BotFather, as well as select a placeholder (the default is "Search...")

-Group admins may forbid sending inline messages for everyone or selected users.
+Group admins may forbid everyone or selected users sending inline messages.
 In the official Telegram apps, this group member restriction is united with the restriction to send stickers and GIFs.

 ## Result layout